-The President and CEO and Senior Vice President, Human Resources recommend to the Committee the compensation program design and award amounts for the Executives (other than themselves).
+The President and CEO and Executive Vice President, Human Resources recommend to the Committee the compensation program design and award amounts for the Executives (other than themselves).
+The Committee works with the compensation consultant to propose the compensation design and award amounts for the President and CEO.